- Plume Legal

 - To prevent, investigate and/or detect unauthorized or illegal use of the Plume Services

-Plume works to provide meaningful information about the logic involved in automated processing to help ensure that, when consent to automated processing is required, it is specific, informed and voluntary and to ensure that users of the Plume Services are not adversely affected by a decision to withhold or revoke consent to automated processing.
+When consent to automated processing is required, Plume works to provide meaningful information about the logic involved in automated processing to help ensure that consent is specific, informed and voluntary and to ensure that users of the Plume Services are not adversely affected by a decision to withhold or revoke consent to automated processing.

 5. HOW DOES PLUME SHARE PERSONAL INFORMATION?